Eric Chitty: Wartime racing

-During the war years he raced at Belle Vue in Manchester, which was the only track that ran all through the war.
+During the war years, Chitty raced at Belle Vue in Manchester, which was the only track that ran all through the war.
 He won the unofficial British Individual Championship in 1940, 1941 and 1942, the Belle Vue Grand Prix, the Northern Championship and the Hundred Guineas Trophy all in 1942.
 He also won the all English Best Pairs Championship in 1941 with Ron Johnson and 1943 with Fred Tuck.
-In 1944 he won the National Trophy and also in 1944 he won the British Empire Best Pairs with Ron Clark.
+In 1944, he won the National Trophy and also in 1944 he won the British Empire Best Pairs with Ron Clark.
 In the Winter of 1945/46, Chitty captained the ENSA team that toured Germany.

 After the war

-In 1946 he rejoined West Ham and was made team captain, reaching the finals of the British Riders Championship that year.
+In 1946, Chitty rejoined West Ham and was made team captain, reaching the finals of the British Riders Championship that year.
 He was always the center of entertainment, often singing to the crowd and once even raced a cheetah.
 He retired in 1952.